dl4vn/dl4vn.github.io/_posts/2016-12-22-A-review-of-probability-and-information-theory-for-deep-learning.md

----
-title: A review of probability and information theory for deep learning
-layout: post
-comments: true
----

 # A review of probability and information theory for deep learning
 *~ based on Chapter 3, Deep Learning by Ian Goodfellow et. al.*